 - 16 weeks of training at the Royal New Zealand Police College in Porirua

-- two years of supervised frontline police work, during which you undertake a series of workplace assessments
+- two years of supervised police work, which gets assessed regularly

 - a compulsory university distance learning course.